Surfaces and other Peano Continua with no Generic Chains: Introduction

 The following fascinating questions remain open.

 \begin{question}[\cite{GTZ}*{Question 1.3}] Is there a generic chain on the sphere $S^2$?
 Does $\Homeo(S^2)$ have the generic point property?
 What about the real projective plane? \end{question}

-Let us end this introduction with a series of corollaries of the \Cref{thm:the-theorem-introduction}.
+Let us end this introduction with a series of corollaries of \Cref{thm:the-theorem-introduction}.
 A space $X$ is \emph{homogeneous} if the action $\Homeo(X) \acts X$ is transitive.
 Homogeneous Peano continua are either the circle, or a closed surface, or are locally non-planar (see \cite{MR2674033}*{Remark 8}). \begin{corollary} No homogeneous Peano continuum except for the circle and, possibly, the sphere and real projective plane, has a generic chain. \end{corollary} An example of a homogeneous Peano continuum is the Menger curve, which is the unique one-dimensional locally non-planar Peano continuum without locally separating points (see \cite{MR0096180}).
 Another is the Hilbert cube, for which the non-existence of generic chain was already proved in \cite{GTZ}.

 On the other hand, the Sierpi\'{n}ski carpet, which is the unique one-dimensional planar Peano continuum without locally separating points (see \cite{whyburn}), is not homogeneous.
-Nonetheless, it has plenty of non locally separating simple closed curves, since it can be constructed as the complement, in the sphere, of countably many pairwise disjoint open disks whose union is dense in the sphere itself.
-In particular, any open set is planar and contains a non locally separating simple closed curve, so the Sierpi\'{n}ski carpet falls within the scope of \Cref{thm:the-theorem-introduction}.
+Nonetheless, it has plenty of non-locally-separating simple closed curves, since it can be constructed as the complement, in the sphere, of countably many pairwise disjoint open disks whose union is dense in the sphere itself.
+In particular, any open set is planar and contains a non-locally-separating simple closed curve, so the Sierpi\'{n}ski carpet falls within the scope of \Cref{thm:the-theorem-introduction}.

 A one-dimensional Peano continuum with no locally separating points is either the Menger curve or has a nonempty open connected subset homeomorphic to an open subset of the Sierpi\'{n}ski carpet (see \cite{MR1314981}*{Lemma 1.1}).
 Therefore \begin{corollary} One-dimensional Peano continua without locally separating points do not have a generic chain. \end{corollary}